The Impact SEO has on How You Write Content

 - In the main content, preferably at the very beginning.
 You need to include a focus keyword a few times in your content.
 Now that shouldn’t be too hard since it is the topic of what you are writing about.
 So at least include it 3 times in your content.
 And try to add it at the very beginning.

 - In your image’s information.
 Yep.
 Your images need to include your focus keyword too.
 It will help with your SEO just a little.
-So find a way to incorporate it in your alt text.
+So find a way to incorporate it into your alt text.
 And make it seem natural of course!

 - In your meta description.
 Each page on your website should have an assigned meta description.
 And that description needs to include the focus keyword of the page to help it renal well in search.